GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

     gsutil cp lr.pkl gs://BUCKET_NAME
     ```

-1. Update `app.yaml`:  Replace `PROJECT_ID` with your project's id in this line:
+1. Update `app.yaml`:

-    `  name: modelserve.endpoints.PROJECT_ID.cloud.goog`
+    - Replace `PROJECT_ID` with your project's id in this line:

-    Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.
+    - Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.

-    Replace `CONFIG_ID` with the config id you got from the service endpoint deployment.
+    - Replace `CONFIG_ID` with the config id you got from the service endpoint deployment.

 1. Deploy the backend service: